Jennifer Lopez & Alex Rodriguez Announce They Are Not, In Fact, Broken Up

 Another source blamed separation due to work scheduling on the strain in Lopez and Rodriguez's romance.
 The former is currently in the Dominican Republic filming upcoming rom-com Shotgun Wedding, while the latter is in Miami on business.
 "But they want to try to stay together," said the source.

-Continue reading for the full details on Lopez and Rodriguez's relationship during the pandemic and those Madison LeCroy rumors.
+Continue reading for the full details on Lopez and Rodriguez's relationship during the pandemic and those Madison LeCroy rumours.

 Superstar couple Jennifer Lopez & Alex Rodriguez have reportedly called it quits.
 Refinery29 has reached out to their reps for confirmation.